 Phase II of the #AccessDPRK Mapping Project was published on March 5, 2017, but simply knowing where everything is doesn't make understanding the full picture much easier - especially when considering there's over 50,000 places marked.
 So I've put together these basic charts showing the total number of items per division (monuments, military, and domestic), the total items per province, and the total number of items within each type mapped (AAA sites, elite compounds, dams, communication centers, schools, etc.).

 I'd like to point out that the overall figures here will differ slightly form the ones listed in the March 5th publication article.
 All told, there are some 600 individual sub-folders I have to keep track of and the resulting numbers take up 24 pages; minor mistakes happen.
-A couple numbers were inverted and a few were slightly off, however the overall discrepancies are very minor when compared with the whole.
+A couple numbers were inverted, and a few others were slightly off, however the overall discrepancies are very minor when compared with the whole.
 After making those needed corrections, the information below should be considered as authoritative as it will get with regards to the project.

 The following charts (monuments, military, and domestic) represents the most detailed map of North Korea ever released to the public.

 Many monuments are clustered closely together, making marking each one individually impractical.
 Instead, some markers are placed next to a group of monuments (2-4 generally), so while Pyongyang may have 1,049 markers on the map, those markers represent 1,230 individual monuments.